 Create a file with the name "secret" in the same folder and enter the credentials in it.
 The first line is your NordVPN service username, and the second is your NordVPN service password:

 You can find your NordVPN service credentials in the Nord Account dashboard.
 Copy the credentials using the “Copy” buttons on the right.

-3. Configuring OpenVPN using the "al1.nordvpn.com.tcp.ovpn" file could be done in two ways:
+3. Configure OpenVPN using the "al1.nordvpn.com.tcp.ovpn" file in one of two ways:

-1) Change the file’s extension from .ovpn to .conf, which will allow OpenVPN to find it automatically by the extension.
+1) Change the file’s extension from .ovpn to .conf, which will allow OpenVPN to find it automatically by its extension.

-2) Specify the file name in /etc/config/openvpn.
-You can use uci:
+2) Specify the file name in “/etc/config/openvpn.”
+You can use the “uci” command:

 uci set openvpn.nordvpn=openvpn uci set openvpn.nordvpn.enabled='1' uci set openvpn.nordvpn.config='/etc/openvpn/al1.nordvpn.com.tcp.ovpn' uci commit openvpn